 There’s no denying that social media has changed how we do business – it’s a tool for marketing, customer service, and even funding.
 But you can’t manage your business accounts the way you would your personal ones.
 Using social media for business requires careful planning.
 And the more information you have going in, the better your plan will be.
 This is another aspect where CRM can prove to be invaluable.
 Use it to collect information about which platforms your customers are using, follow their accounts, interact with them, and keep track of your contacts in case you need to follow up on a different channel.
 Not only will you have a much better overview of your social media activities, but staying organized won’t be a problem either.

 CRM software exists to make it easier for you to maintain good relationships with your customers.
 So if your team cannot keep up with customer requests, if your customer service is not improving, or if you’re not getting reliable information about your customers’ needs from your current CRM software, those are signs you should change it.
-Although changing your CRM can seem daunting, it is necessary in these situations because CRM is crucial for your reputation and your reputation is, in turn, crucial for your SEO.
+Although changing your CRM can seem daunting, it is necessary for these situations because CRM is crucial for your reputation and your reputation is, in turn, crucial for your SEO.
 Your customers’ opinions of your business will color the general perception of your brand.
 If you’re seen as a reliable and trustworthy business, this will make your content more attractive and give your website more authority.
 While difficult to pinpoint accurately, these metrics do affect your general SEO ranking.

 Despite the name, CRM software doesn’t need to be limited to customer data only.
 You can use it to collect, record, and analyze information about business contacts as well.
 This comes in handy when your link-building efforts need a bit of a boost.
 Which websites have you contacted in the past?
 How have they responded to your offer of guest posting?
 What kind of traffic have they generated?
-How have your customers responded to the businesses you’ve worked within the past?
+How have your customers responded to the businesses you’ve worked with in the past?
 If you expand the use of CRM to your business interactions as well, you can find the answers to these questions and more in the reports your CRM software generates.

 The reason why you can improve your SEO using CRM software is simple: ultimately, both SEO and CRM are about satisfying your customers.
 It’s more obvious with CRM; after all, CRM is specifically designed to help improve your relationships with your customers.
 When it comes to SEO, however, the name can be a bit misleading.
 It implies that the optimization you do is for the benefit of search engines.
 To an extent, this is true, but those search engines aim to please their users too.
 So at the end of the day, it comes down to optimizing for the customers anyway.
 This focus on the customer is where SEO and CRM overlap, and that’s why they work so well together.